thaidd15/GraphFunctionXamarin/README.md

 # GraphFunctionXamarin
-The project draw graph of function using Xamarin Android
+The project draw graph and calculate integral of function using Xamarin Android, C#